Tomas Oral: 2011–2016

-Oral was hired on 10 November 2011.
+Oral was hired by FC Ingolstadt on 10 November 2011.
 His first match was a 1–0 loss to 1860 Munich on 18 November 2011.
 He would go on to win only one of his first eight matches as the new head coach.
 The only win during that stretch was against FC St. Pauli.
 However, starting from that victory, Ingolstadt went on a 14–match undefeated streak which included wins over Hansa Rostock, SC Paderborn 07, VfL Bochum, and Karlsruher SC.
 The streak ended after a 4–1 loss to 1860 Munich.
 Ingolstadt finished the 2011–12 season in 12th place.
 The following season, Ingolstadt finished in 13th place.
 Oral and Ingolstadt parted ways as of 30 June 2013.
 His final match was a 3–0 loss to 1.
 FC Köln on 19 May 2013.
 He finished with a record of 16 wins, 22 draws, and 17 losses.

-On 18 May 2015, Oral replaced Benno Möhlmann with a match left in the 2014–15 season.
-Frankfurt was in 16th place when Oral was hired.
+On 18 May 2015, Oral replaced Benno Möhlmann at FSV Frankfurt with a match left in the 2014–15 season.
+The team was in 16th place when Oral was hired.
 The match against 1.
 FC Kaiserslautern finished in a 1–1 draw and Frankfurt jumped up to 13th place.
 During the 2015–16 season, Frankfurt defeated Dynamo Berlin and lost to Hertha BSC in the German Cup.
-In the league, Frankfut started the season with a three–match winless streak.
+In the league, Frankfurt started the season with a three–match winless streak.
 Frankfurt results were mixed up to the winter break.
 Frankfurt lost to Arminia Bielefeld on matchday 19, immediately prior to the winter break.
 At this point, Frankfurt dropped down to 14th place in the league table.
 He was sacked on 10 April 2016 after losing 4–1 to VfL Bochum.
 Frankfurt were in 14th place when he was sacked.
 He finished with a record of nine wins, eight draws, and 15 losses.

-Oral was appointed on 8 March 2016 for the start of the 2016–17 season as the head coach of Karlsruher SC.
+Oral was appointed as the head coach of Karlsruher SC on 8 March 2016 for the start of the 2016–17 season.
 His first match was a 0–0 draw against Arminia Bielefeld on 7 August 2016.
 Oral was sacked on 4 December 2016.
 His final match was a 2–1 loss to Greuther Fürth on 2 December 2016.
 Karlsruhe were in 16th place at the time Oral was sacked.
 Oral finished with a record of two wins, six draws, and eight losses.